GameDevCoder/portfolio/_clients/crooz.md

 ##### Animation Playback in Unity Editor

 At this time to preview animations in Unity, you had to press the triangle "Play Button" and go into Playmode.
 This was actually a very lengthy process.
-The more assets we added to the game, the more time it took to get into Playmode.
+The more FBX assets we added to the Unity project, the more time it took to get into Playmode.

 To save time, I created a way to playback animations from Animation Controllers WITHOUT entering Unity's Playmode.